philzook58/philzook58.github.io/_posts/2025-07-07-dirty_lean.md

 <https://www.youtube.com/watch?v=c5LOYzZx-0c&t=1s> To some degree this is the grungier version of that.

-I was also at PLDI a couple weeks ago where I was exposed to the onslaught of Leo de Moura's Lean propaganda talk (I also sat next to him at dinner, which was a trip).
+I was also at PLDI a couple weeks ago where I was exposed to the onslaught of Leo de Moura's Lean propaganda talk (I also sat next to him at dinner, which was a trip.
+I kept it cool 😎 ).
+It feels like Lean is eating the world.
-I have learned and forgotten Lean a few times at this point.
+I have learned and forgotten Lean a few times at this point, but maybe it's time to reassess.

 The community (and hence the reading material) is focussed on mathematics and verification.
 Doing things right.
 Being strongly typed.